HonestBanni/Codeigniter-PHPExcel-v-7.4-php/README.md

 PHPExcel for PHP version 7.3 to higher Codeigniter

-PHPExcel for PHP 7.4 up for codeignter Framework

 Step :  1  Copy "PHPExcel" Folder and "PHPExcel.php" file to "YourProject->application->thirdparty" folder.